 University online shop or direct from Security Services team.

 The Walton Street Cycles Bike Doctor provides an on-campus, while-you-wait maintenance and repair service.
 You will need to present your valid University ID and Labour is free - you only need to pay for parts.

 Transport Events Calendar for on campus session details.

 Booking is not necessary, but can be arranged by emailing firstname.lastname@example.org.
 Please include the session date and time and your bike details (e.g. make/model, nature of work).

-They also stock a range of used and recycled bicycles for all budgets and needs, please contact Walton Street Cycles for further information.
+Walton Street Cycles stock a range of used and recycled bicycles for all budgets and needs to help facilitate cycling in and around Oxford.